loki4j/loki-logback-appender/docs/docus/docs/configuration.md

 |http.tenantId||Tenant identifier.
 It is required only for sending logs directly to Loki operating in multi-tenant mode.
 Otherwise this setting has no effect|

 ### Format settings

+By default, Loki4j encodes log record batches to JSON before sending them to Loki API.
+If you want to use Protobuf encoding instead, please follow [this](protobuf.md) guide.
+Format settings do not depend on which encoding you use.

 |Setting|Default|Description|
 |-------|-------|-----------|